dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 ### Common Location or "Region" ###

-We want to make sure to deploy all of the resources are deployed in the same Azure data center, or "**Region**" (<a target="_blank" href="https://azure.microsoft.com/en-us/regions/">link</a>).
+We want to make sure to deploy all of the resources we create into the same Azure data center, or "**Region**" (<a target="_blank" href="https://azure.microsoft.com/en-us/regions/">link</a>).
 This will help to ensure that the resources have low latency connections to each other (for example, the web application can directly access the sql database), as well as keep our costs low by reducing the amount of data leaving a the data center and incur any data egress charges.

 That means that when need to select a region that supports all of the services we will use in our solution.
 You can review the list of <a target="_blank" href="https://azure.microsoft.com/en-us/regions/services/">Products available by region</a> to verify that the services required by this lab are available in the region you want to use.
 The services used in this lab inclue: